gaiaresources/abis-mapping/docs/pages/submission_properties.md

 BDR (Biodiversity Data Repository) with provenance metadata (i.e. dataset and project related information) about their datasets during data submission.
-This ensures proper documentation, licensing, and contextual understanding of the datasets submitted contributed to the BDR.
+This ensures proper documentation, licensing, and contextual understanding of the datasets submitted to the BDR.
 The form is a requirement for successful upload of data to the BDR.

 ## Form Fields